gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * The public keys of the non-pure listeners currently in the joined multicast group, if the joining node is configured (also) as multicaster.

-* The public keys of the multicasters currently in the joined multicast group, if the joining node is configured (also) as non-pure listener node.
+* The public keys of the multicasters currently in the joined multicast group, if the joining node is configured (also) as non-pure listener.

 # Updating Authorization Information {#sec-updating-authorization-information}